 The FDIA generally prohibits a depository institution from making any capital distributions (including payment of a dividend) or paying any management fee to its parent holding company, if the depository institution would thereafter be "undercapitalized."
 "Undercapitalized" institutions are subject to growth limitations and are required to submit capital restoration plans.
 If a depository institution fails to submit an acceptable plan, it is treated as if it is "significantly undercapitalized."
-"Significantly undercapitalized" depository institutions may be subject to a number of requirements and restrictions, including orders to sell sufficient voting stock to become "adequately capitalized" institutions are subject to the appointment of a receiver or conservator.
+"Significantly undercapitalized" depository institutions may be subject to a number of requirements and restrictions, including orders to sell sufficient voting stock to become "adequately capitalized", requirements to reduce total assets, and cessation of receipt of deposits from correspondent banks.
+"Critically undercapitalized" institutions are subject to the appointment of a receiver or conservator.